pantheon-systems/documentation/source/articles/users/generating-ssh-keys.md

 filename: source/_guides/generating-ssh-keys.md
 ---

- **NOTE:** SSH as a protocol is not supported on Pantheon. <!--You can not connect via SSH using Putty.--> These directions are to allow you have passwordless access if you configure Drush or SFTP to use the keys setup by putty
+SSH as a protocol is not supported on Pantheon. <!--You can not connect via SSH using Putty.--> These directions are to allow you have passwordless access if you configure Drush or SFTP to use the keys setup by putty.

-NOTE: SSH keys include the user and hostname of the account/computer that it was generated on as a comment (in the form of "==user@usercomputer") at the end of the file.

-NOTE: If you experience errors, see the troubleshooting section at the end of the document.
+Note: SSH keys include the user and hostname of the account/computer that it was generated on as a comment (in the form of "==user@usercomputer") at the end of the file.
+If you experience errors, see the troubleshooting section at the end of the document.

 Spaces and non-standard alphanumeric characters in the user or hostname can cause an SSH key to appear invalid to Pantheon.